 VAT is a tax that is levied on services and goods and is paid to the government by producers although the actual tax is levied from the end-user or consumers who purchase the services and goods.
 This is important for GDP.

 Taxation refers to the process of an authority levying certain charges on goods, services and transactions.
 It is one of the foremost powers held by the government of any country.
-Various types of taxes are applicable at various stages of sale of goods and services; VAT is one such tax.
+Various types of taxes are applicable at various stages of the sale of goods and services; VAT is one such tax.

 What is VAT or Value Added Tax?

-VAT is a kind of tax levied on sale of goods and services when these commodities are ultimately sold to the consumer.
+VAT is a kind of tax levied on the sale of goods and services when these commodities are ultimately sold to the consumer.
 VAT is an integral part of the GDP of any country.
-While VAT is levied on sale of goods and services and paid by producers to the government, the actual tax is levied from customers or end users who purchase these goods and services.
+While VAT is levied on the sale of goods and services and paid by producers to the government, the actual tax is levied from customers or end-users who purchase these goods and services.
 Thus, it is an indirect tax which is paid to the government by customers but via producers of goods and services.

 VAT Rates in India

 The implementation guidelines and rules of Value Added Tax vary from state to state as the tax is collected by state governments.
-VAT in India is categorised under 4 heads which are as follows:
+VAT in India is categorized under 4 heads which are as follows: